prisma-archive/graphcool-templates/authentication/auth0-rule-authentication/README.md

 ![](./assets/auth0-credentials.png)

 * In the Auth0 dashboard under 'Rules', create a new Rule.
-Use the code from `auth0-rule.js`
+Use the code from `auth0-rule.js`.
+Ignore all code warnings when saving.
+These are due to the limited editor support on Auth0 Rules.

 ## Run the example